monarch-initiative/gpsea/docs/user-guide/analyses/partitioning/genotype/variant_predicates.rst

 feel free to submit an issue in our
 `GitHub tracker <https://github.com/monarch-initiative/gpsea/issues>`_,
-or to implement a custom predicate by extending the :class:`~gpsea.analysis.predicate.genotype.VariantPredicate` class 😎.
+or to implement a custom predicate by extending the :class:`~gpsea.analysis.predicate.VariantPredicate` class 😎.